Bassipterus: History of research

 Bassipterus virginicus was described by the paleontologists Erik Norman Kjellesvig-Waering and Kenneth Edward Caster based on the holotype (PE 6201, an almost complete specimen), seven paratypes and dozens of fragments.
 Most of the fossils were found in the Wills Creek Formation of Bass, West Virginia, as well as an isolated carapace of the same formation in Cumberland, Maryland (previously referred to Hughmilleria).
 The name Bassipterus is translated as "wing from Bass", with the first word of the name referring to the West Virginian unincorporated community of Bass and the last word composed of the Greek word πτερόν (pteron, wing).
 Although Kjellesvig-Waering and Caster initially classified Bassipterus in the family Hughmilleriidae, Victor P. Tollerton Jr. moved the genus along with others to the new family Adelophthalmidae.

-In 2004, the paleontologist Odd Erik Tetlie concluded that Bassipterus was a synonym of Parahughmilleria bellistriata and the more basal Stoermeropterus nodosus.
+In 2004, the paleontologist Odd Erik Tetlie concluded that Bassipterus virginicus was a synonym of Parahughmilleria bellistriata and the more basal Stoermeropterus nodosus.
 Although subsequent authors have followed this study, the most accepted phylogenetic classification places Bassipterus together with Pittsfordipterus, forming a basal clade.
+In 2025, James Lamsdell synonymized Bassipterus virginicus and Parahughmilleria bellistriata.
+P. bellistriata was named first, and as such that name holds priority, but since it was determined to be distinct at the genus level, the new combination of the species became Bassipterus bellistriata.
+Lamsdell recovered Stoermeropterus nodosus as distinct and only distantly related.